eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-22-2/index.md

 This version of cmemc adds the following new features:

+-   `project reload` command
+    -   Reload all tasks of a project from the workspace provider
 -   `admin workspace python list-plugins` command
     -   New option `--package-id-only` to output only package IDs
 -   `admin workspace python install` command completion